 - Fear of feeling ashamed or behaving in a socially unacceptable way.

-- Necessity of order, symmetry or accuracy.
+- The necessity of order, symmetry, or accuracy.

 - Excessive doubt and the need for constant tranquility.

 - Bathe several times a day, the same with showering or washing your hands

 - He refuses to shake hands or touch doorknobs.